mattdibi/redox-keyboard/redox/README.md

 To build a Redox with hot swappable switches, follow these steps instead of the switch installation instructions in the standard build guide.
-Soldering Mill-Max recepticles is trickier than soldering bare switch pins; a small iron tip, small diameter solder, and relatively low temperatures are recommended.
+Soldering Mill-Max receptacles is trickier than soldering bare switch pins; a small iron tip, small diameter solder, and relatively low temperatures are recommended.

-1. Take each of your switches and push a Mill-Max recepticle fully onto each pin.
-One end of the recepticle has a small ring around it that makes it wider than the other end; the recepticle should be oriented so that the wide end is touching the switch housing (and will end up on the top, plate-facing side of the PCB in the assembled keyboard).
+1. Take each of your switches and push a Mill-Max receptacle fully onto each pin.
+One end of the receptacle has a small ring around it that makes it wider than the other end; the receptacle should be oriented so that the wide end is touching the switch housing (and will end up on the top, plate-facing side of the PCB in the assembled keyboard).
 2. Snap switches into each of the four corners of your top plate, and two more into the mounting holes that will be directly above the Pro Micro in the assembled keyboard.
 3. Flip over the top plate and install the PCB.
-   - The recepticles might be a tight fit for the PCB thru-holes; if so, press the PCB into the switches to make sure the PCB is fully mounted and level.
+   - The receptacles might be a tight fit for the PCB thru-holes; if so, press the PCB into the switches to make sure the PCB is fully mounted and level.
 4. Install the rest of the switches, starting from the outside edges of the plate and moving inward.
-   - Initially, installing switches will likely shift the surrounding switches and the PCB out of position, so pinch any jostled switches and the PCB back together as you go.
+   - Initially, installing switches will likely shift the surrounding unsoldered switches and the PCB out of position, so pinch any jostled switches and the PCB back together as you go.
    - Be careful not to apply too much pressure to the stem of the switch, as this could damage it.
 5. Solder your switches, starting from the corners then going from the outside